On effective models of regular black holes inspired by higher-derivative and nonlocal gravity: General properties of

+The value of the critical mass $M_{\rm c}$ is related to the massive parameters of the model (see~ Sec.~\ref{Sec7} for explicit examples).
+If $M \gg M_{\rm c}$ and those parameters are such that the smearing of the source is negligible at the scale $2GM$, then we expect the solution to be very close to the Schwarzschild solution at the outer horizon.
+In particular, in the context of Eq.~\eqref{bound}, $r_+$ approaches $r_{\rm s}$ from below.

+It is important to keep in mind that the linearity of the function $A(r)$ in the mass parameter $M$ plays a central role when deriving the above conclusions regarding the number of horizons, oscillations of the effective mass function, and the existence of a black hole mass gap.
+This underlying assumption can be traced back to Eq.~\eqref{EqGtt} and the form of the effective source~\eqref{effsource}.
+An intriguing question is whether such features of the effective solutions are also present in the solutions of the complete field equations of the original higher-derivative/nonlocal gravity.
+The results on exact solutions of sixth- and higher-derivative gravities so far available in the literature are not enough to clarify the situation, for they mainly concern either the weak-field regime outside a horizon or local aspects of the solutions~\cite{Holdom:2002xy,Pawlowski:2023dda,Daas:2024pxs,Giacchini:2024exc}.
+Nevertheless, we remark that even for general functions $A(r)$, asymptotically flat, everywhere regular geometries must have an even number of horizons~\cite{Holdom:2002xy}.

-To close this section on general features of the function $A(r)$, we present some of properties of its derivatives, which as discussed in Sec.~\ref{Sec6} are related with the occurrence of singularities in the curvature invariants at $r=0$.
+To close this section on general features of the function $A(r)$, we present some of the properties of its derivatives, which are related to the occurrence of singularities in the curvature invariants at $r=0$, as discussed in Sec.~\ref{Sec6}.

-Applying Taylor's theorem and taking into account the results (3a) and (4a) on the behavior of the effective delta source near $r=0$, it follows that: If the function $f(-k^2)$ asymptotically grows at least as fast as $k^{4+2N}$ for an integer $N \geqslant 0$, then $A(r)$ is at least $(N+1)$-regular, i.e., it is $2N+2$ times differentiable and \beq \n{AprideG} \frac{\rd^{2n+1} }{\rd r^{2n+1}} \, A(r) \Big|_{r=0} = 0 \qquad \text{for} \qquad n = 0,\ldots, N . \eeq Notice that this result covers the cases of the nonlocal form factors by Kuz'min and Tomboulis~\cite{Kuzmin,Tomboulis}, which behave like polynomials in the UV.
+Applying Taylor's theorem and taking into account the results (3a) and (4a) on the behavior of the effective delta source near $r=0$, it follows that: If the function $f(-k^2)$ asymptotically grows at least as fast as $k^{4+2N}$ for an integer $N \geqslant 0$, then $A(r)$ is at least $(N+1)$-regular, i.e., it is $2N+2$ times differentiable and \beq \n{AprideG} \frac{\rd^{2n+1} }{\rd r^{2n+1}} \, A(r) \Big|_{r=0} = 0 \qquad \text{for} \qquad n = 0,\ldots, N . \eeq Notice that this result also covers the cases of the nonlocal form factors by Kuz'min and Tomboulis~\cite{Kuzmin,Tomboulis}, which behave like polynomials in the UV.
 In particular, if $f(-k^2)$ asymptotically grows at least as fast as $k^{4}$ (like in any polynomial model), we get $A'(0) = 0$, which is a necessary condition for the absence of curvature singularities at $r=0$ [see the discussion involving Eq.~\ref{AB'(0)=0}].

 Finally, as a corollary, if $f(-k^2)$ asymptotically grows faster than any polynomial, $A(r)$ is an even function---which also implies that the effective mass $m(r)$ is an odd function.
 This can be proved, alternatively, from the result (5a) on the effective delta source: \beq \n{m-odd} \rho_{\rm eff}(-r) = \rho_{\rm eff}(r) \qquad \Longrightarrow \qquad m(-r) = - 4\pi \int_{0}^r \rd x \, x^2 \rho_{\rm eff} (-x) = - m(r), \eeq where we made the change of variable $x \mapsto -x$ in the integration; thus, $A(-r) = A(r)$.
 As recently discussed in~\cite{Nos6der,Giacchini:2021pmr}, if $A(r)$ and $B(r)$ are even analytic functions, not only the curvature invariants are finite at $r=0$, but also all the curvature-derivative invariants.
 The analogous result for $B(r)$ is going to be derived in the next section.